Quantum $K$-theory of projective spaces and confluence of $q$-difference equations

 From now on we will work locally at $Q=0$.
-More precisely, we will look for solutions in the space $\mathbb{C}\left\{Q,Q^{-1}\right\}$ of convergent Laurent series.
-The definitions and the results below will also hold for $Q=\infty$ by replacing $Q$ with $Q^{-1}$.
+More precisely, we will look for solutions in the space $\mathbb{C}\left\{Q,Q^{-1}\right\}$ of Laurent series that are convergent on a punctured disk centered at $Q=0$.
+The definitions and the results below would also hold for $Q=\infty$ after replacing $Q$ with $Q^{-1}$.

 \begin{defin} Let $(\ddagger_q) : q^{Q \partial_Q} X_q(Q)=A_q(Q) X_q(Q)$ be a $q$-difference system, with $A_q \in \textnormal{M}_n \left( \mathcal{M}(\mathbb{C}) \right)$.
 We define the \textit{solution space} of this $q$-difference equation by